learn-co-curriculum/dsc-roc-curves-and-auc/README.md

 With that, let's take a look at drawing the ROC curve in practice.

-# As before lets train an Classifier to Start
+## As before let's train a classifier to start

 ```python